aws-amplify/amplify-flutter/packages/amplify_storage_plugin_interface/README.md

 # amplify_storage_plugin_interface

-The platform interface for the storage module of Amplify-Flutter.
+The platform interface for the storage module of Amplify Flutter.

 ## Getting Started